Does human speech follow Benford's Law?: Results

 {\bf Dataset generation:} With deepfake technology becoming increasingly more sophisticated, new techniques are required to distinguish human speech from synthetic speech.
 To that end, we evaluate whether BenS features can be used to classify between real speech samples and synthetic samples.

 We consider 20 different US-English voices from male speakers and female speakers from Google’s text-to-speech API.
 The Google API includes 10 TTS voices based on a pre-trained Wavenet model with a high mean opinion score (MOS) and 10 standard voices based on other models [10].
 We compare speech from these synthetic voices to 20 speakers from TIMIT.
 We match the gender and the content of the spoken text across the two groups by selecting 20 TIMIT speakers from the TIMIT DR2 test set.
 We used the 10 sentences spoken by each of the 20 human TIMIT speakers to generate matched samples from the 20 TTS voices.
-We extracted the BenS Features from each of the 10 sentences spoken by 20 human speakers and 20 synthetic speakers.
+We extracted the BenS features from each of the 10 sentences spoken by 20 human speakers and 20 synthetic speakers.
 This results in two data sets, each consisting of 200 samples (20 speakers $\times$ 10 samples/speaker); from each sample we extract the 11 BenS features.
+We match the content and gender of each sample across the two classes in an effort to reduce potential confounding effects in classification.

 {\bf Classification experiment:} The two datasets were used to train a classifier to distinguish between human speech and synthetic speech.
 We evaluate the model using leave-one-speaker-out (LOSO) cross-validation.
 That is, we remove one speaker from the training set and train the model using the data from the remaining speakers.
 After training the model, the data from the removed speaker is used to evaluate the accuracy of the model.
 This is repeated across all speakers, one by one, and the resulting estimate of accuracy is considered the out-of-sample estimate of the model’s accuracy.
 We considered a linear support vector machine (SVM), a decision tree, and several higher-order polynomial-kernel SVMs.
-While all models performed reasonably well, the best performing model was the quadratic SVM (QSVM) with an accuracy of 91.5 percent and a misclassification rate of 8.5 percent.
+While all models performed reasonably well, the best performing model was the quadratic SVM (QSVM) with an accuracy of 91.5 percent and an error rate of 8.5 percent.
 Table 1 shows the confusion matrix of the QSVM model.